European Pallet Shipping: How to Build a Pallet?

 Finding the Right Carrier for Your Shipping Pallet

-Finding the best carrier to move your product can be difficult.
+Finding the best carrier for european pallet shipping to move your product can be difficult.
 You can source multiple trucking companies on your own, comparing prices and service levels, or work with a 3PL (third-party logistics) who can do the legwork for you.

 If moving 1-10 pallets, under 19,999 lbs., you’ll likely want to leverage less-than-truckload (LTL shipping).
 You should also consider full truckload shipping or order consolidation if you have more than 5 pallets.
 There could be price/volume breaks available.

 Choosing the best possible mode is something an experienced 3PL partner can help counsel you on.
 They can evaluate pricing and service differences and direct you on best practices based on your needs and goals.